Pet Insurance Blog

 Insurance companies may need paperwork or a medical history review from your veterinarian to process your claim, so be sure to save all receipts and documentation you receive from your vet appointment.

-Policyholders are usually reimbursed via check or direct bank deposit but some providers will offer to pay the veterinarian directly.
+Policyholders are usually reimbursed via check or direct bank deposit, but some providers will offer to pay the veterinarian directly.

 If your claim is approved, you will get reimbursed at the rate set in policy (up until to the annual/lifetime limit) after deductible is met.
 On average, policyholders get reimbursed within 5 to 9 days after submitting a claim.

-Pet insurance payout offsets cost of vet bills and can be used in conjunction with veterinary financing options.
+Pet insurance payout offsets the cost of vet bills and can be used in conjunction with veterinary financing options.

 Do You Have to Pay Upfront If You Have Pet Insurance?